EternityForest/THUNDERWARS/README.md

 4. Review DAWN CONTEXT PAGE
 5.📋 Review FATIGUE DUTY Chart
 6. 👀 Brief Sweep of the Physical Environment
-7. ⚔️ Record Today’s Intentions, noting upcoming events and obligations.
+7. ⚔️ Record Today’s Intentions.
+Consult BRANCH if in any doubt.
 8. 🕳 Expected Hazards and Traps: What might go wrong?
 What ambushes are likely?
 9. 🛡 Review MESS HALL: What morale, nutrition, or recovery actions are needed?
 10. 🛡️ Review your OPERATING STANCE